PsyAgent: Constructing Human-like Agents Based on Psychological Modeling and Contextual Interaction: Methodology

 \subsection{IS$\times$MSC Data Construction}

 We synthesize supervision by crossing curated \emph{Individual Structure} (IS) profiles with \emph{Multi-Scenario Contexting} (MSC) frames.
 Let $\mathcal{I}$ denote the IS set and $\mathcal{M}$ the MSC catalog.
 For each pair $(i,m)\in\mathcal{I}\times\mathcal{M}$ and target Big Five profile $\mathbf{t}$, we instantiate prompts for three task families: (i) persona-grounded self-descriptions, (ii) multi-turn role play, and (iii) decision probes with rationales.
-Seed exemplars are expanded via instruction evolution and self-play \cite{INS-Wang-2022-SelfInstruct,INS-Taori-2023-Alpaca,INS-Luo-2023-WizardCoder,INS-LuoH-2023-WizardMath,INS-Mukherjee-2023-Orca,INS-Mitra-2023-Orca2}.
+Following the general paradigm of instruction-style synthetic supervision \cite{INS-Wang-2022-SelfInstruct,INS-Taori-2023-Alpaca,INS-Luo-2023-WizardCoder,INS-LuoH-2023-WizardMath,INS-Mukherjee-2023-Orca,INS-Mitra-2023-Orca2}, all samples are generated from a fixed prompt bank in a multi-turn chat setting: each field is produced without human-written in-context demonstrations (zero-shot per turn), and previously generated sections are appended to the conversation history to encourage persona coherence across IS and MSC outputs.

 All candidates are automatically filtered by a trait/consistency scorer $g(\cdot)$ with the unified percentile mapping $S(\cdot)$ (Sec.~\ref{sec:metrics}); near-duplicates (high semantic overlap) are removed, and stratified sampling preserves coverage across arenas and IS domains.
 A small random slice is spot-audited to check style/trait fidelity.
-The resulting corpus is diverse and context-rich without relying on clinical instruments.
+The resulting corpus is diverse and context-rich without relying on private user data or clinical instruments.